 3) The progress bar is your lifeboat

 The booking process is extremely complex with many steps in the booking funnel – hotel booking, flight booking, amenities, cab pick and drop.
 Complex booking experiences make travelers switch to higher cost offline channels.
-In a survey conducted among US passengers, it was found that at least 18% of travelers don’t find online planning and booking easy.
+In a survey conducted among US passengers, it was found that The future of Airline Distribution report at least 18% of travelers don’t find online planning and booking easy.

 It’s extremely difficult to cut down on the amount of information that must be collected during the booking process.
 But dividing the process into identifiable steps makes customers’ life much easier.
 These identifiable steps are like road signs — the customer will know what lies ahead after they complete that step.